BrewingWeasel/Kalba/README.md

 You will be able to chante these settings under the language specific settings on the settings page.
 Languages generated with a template will have many of these settings filled out, but some must be set by the user according to the instructions on the page.

+### Configuring Anki parsing
+Sakinyje can be configured to automatically link your word knowledge with your Anki decks.
+To do so, it uses the "Word Knowledge" settings of the individual language to determine how and when cards are transformed into words.
+To start, add the deck you use for learning and a model (the type of note, for example `Basic`).
+From there, you can select the field of the model where the word is stored and apply any modifications to it.
+Note that you can add multiple decks and multiple models inside those decks.
+Whenever you open the app again it will update all the notes that match this type that have been reviewed since Sakinyje was last opened.

 ### Normal usage:

 Copy or write a sentence into the input tab, then press submit.